SamuelSwartzberg/flashcardifying_text_temp/inf.md

 --- the file ... |YAML (but optional, merely allow multiple documents per file)

+## algorithms

+### complexity

+Computational complexity is the amount of resources necessary to run an algorithm.
+Computational complexity assumes the amount of resources to perform each operation are similar / average out. there are two types of computational complexity commonly used, depending on the case: worst-case and average-case.
+In general, if we only say 'complexity', worst case complexity is assumed. there are two types of computational complexity commonly used, depending on the resource: time and space Computational complexity is generally specified in Big O notation.
+Computational complexity is generally specified as a function of the input size n.
+Computational complexity/Big O notation only indicates orders of magnitude.

+O(1)   constant complexity/time|Accessing an element in an array O(n)   linear complexity/time|Iteratering over a one-dimensional array O(log n)   logarithmic time
+O(n<sup>2</sup>)   quadratic time

 # software engineering

 Software engineering is term where the definition is often fought over.